eikowagenknecht/lootscraper/README.md

 ## 📝 Feedback

 If you encounter any problems feel free to open an issue here and I'll do my best to help.

 I'd also love to hear your feature requests!
-This is also tracked in the GitHub issues.
+They are tracked as [GitHub discussions](https://github.com/eikowagenknecht/lootscraper/discussions/categories/feature-requests).

 ## 🔄 Alternative Projects